RtkMor/MongoDB-Tutorial/README.md

 ### Prerequisites
 1. Install Node.js from the official Node.js website.

+### Integration
-2. Start by creating a new directory and all.
+1. Start by creating a new directory and all.
-3. In the terminal write -> npm install express mongoose    # to install both the express and mongoose packages
+2. In the terminal write -> npm install express mongoose    # to install both the express and mongoose packages
-4. Now refer my src/app.js code
+3. Now refer my src/app.js code

 ## Contribution